cncf/wg-serverless/workflow/spec/spec.md

 <img src="media/spec/workflowdatainput.png" with="500px" height="300px" alt="Workflow data input"/>
 </p>

-In order to define the structure of expected workflow data input you can use the workflow "dataInputSchema" property.
-This property allows you to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data input.
+In order to define the structure of expected workflow data input, the workflow "dataInputSchema" property can be used.
+This property provides the ability to link to a [JSON Schema](https://json-schema.org/) definition that describes the expected workflow data input.
 This can be used for documentation purposes or implementations may decide to strictly enforce it.